ady7ady7/career-log/README.md

 22.12.12 (Day 61)
 - Finished my daily SQL session with agent - 10/10 points, hoping to learn more advanced concepts as well; more dateiled log in my sql_agentic_learning repo as always (40 mins)
+- I've finished Python Week8 exam - got 95% score + 5/5 bonus points, it took 65 minutes today (1hr 5 mins).
+- I also decided to run mock PCEP exams throughout this whole week - I might skip some days, as it's Christmas week, and I'm definitely spending that time with my family and watching some good movies.
+Anyway, today it was lightning fast, but I've made some errors, and got a 87.5% score (35/40), but it's still a really good performance and I wish I could hit a 85%+ mark in a real PCEP exam, that would mean a really good level of PCEP concepts comprehension (15 mins)
+- As for the PCEP exam itself, I might take my first try before the year ends - I will see about that, as there are still some things that require time and need to be done before I apply for my dream job, and yet it also feels like obtaining that certificate would also be a great proof for my Python proficiency, as well a very vivid example for the effectiveness of my agentic learning sessions